WhereJuly/60-1-oas-markdown-merger/packages/utilities/markdown-merger/.docs/design/classes-and-responsibilities.md

 ---

 This class hierarchy ensures that each component has a clear responsibility, follows the single responsibility principle, and allows for easy unit testing by decoupling the functionalities into separate classes.
 The facade (`OASMarkdownMergerFacade`) orchestrates the entire workflow, while the individual classes (`OASJSONSpecLoader`, `MarkdownMergeProcessor`) handle the loading, processing, and merging tasks.
+Additionally, markdown content is now translated to HTML before being merged into the OAS spec.